mousseng/xitools/README.md

 # xitools
-a collection of addons (and maybe some plugins) for Ashita that I made
+a collection of addons (and maybe some plugins) for Ashita that I made. the ones in `ashita-v3` are no longer maintained since I'm using v4 now. sorry.

 ## addons
-- `logger` logs some simple packet data for diagnostic and dev purposes
 - `me` is a simple hud for displaying the player's basic status
+- `tgt` is a simple hud for display the target's basic status
 - `rcheck` makes it easy to check party/alliance readiness by asking and doing the tallying for you
 - `skillchain` tracks active and potential skillchains and magic bursts
-- `tgt` is a simple hud for display the target's basic status
 - `tracker` is a primitive ability tracker tailored for the author
+- `logger` logs some simple packet data for diagnostic and dev purposes

 ### libs
 - `core/` libraries are intended to be fundamental building blocks - common data